RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #57

+I followed that up with the taking of my vitamin C/D with some blueberry juice.
+And now I'm working on my first water.
+I feel so out of it right now though.
+Just really not in a great mood this morning.
+Bleh...

 ## #56

 After stairs I grabbed an apple and ate it for 5 or so minutes while walking